Frequently Asked Questions and Answers

 What is Orienteering?
 Orienteering is an adventure sport that was originally developed in Scandinavia in the late 1800s by a keen military officer, who wanted to combine instructing his soldiers in cross-country navigation and map-reading techniques with the need to keep them fit, and make the combination enjoyable and challenging!
-Orienteering evolved from that into a competitive sport in the early 1900s, but it really took off in the 1960s, as techniques for making and printing detailed colour maps became affordable and commonplace.
+Orienteering evolved from that into a competitive sport in the early 1900s, but it really took off in the 1960s, as the technology for making and printing detailed colour maps became affordable and commonplace.

 Who can participate?
 Orienteering is a sport that caters for all age groups and levels of ability at most events, thus making it an ideal family sport.
 Multiple courses are offered at events, with course lengths and degree of navigation difficulty set to suit age and experience, ranging from under 10 to over 80, and very easy through to difficult navigation.
-In fact, at many events, even toddlers as young as 2 are catered for with a very short “string” course following a continuous string through the bush, with plenty of novelty controls and other activities to explore!
+In fact, at many events, even toddlers as young as 2 are catered for with a very short “string” course following a continuous string through the bush, with plenty of novelty controls and other activities to find and explore!

 How competitive is the sport?
-It depends on how competitive you want it to be!
+It depends on how competitive you want to be!
 Each competitor seeks to achieve satisfaction in their own way.
 For some it is being fastest around the course; for others it is navigating to each control point precisely, or making the best possible route choices; or for others it is simply enjoying being in the bush looking at wildflowers and birds.
-In Eureka, our club membership ranges in age and abilities from children as young as four, to family groups who orienteer together or in friendly competition, to the young-at-heart well into their nineties, to highly-competitive elite athletes who regularly tour Europe competing at World Championship level!
+In Eureka, our club membership ranges in age and abilities from children as young as four, to family groups who orienteer together or in friendly competition, to the young-at-heart well into their nineties, to highly-competitive elite athletes who regularly compete at international level!
 While most come to compete in some form, some orienteers and partners of orienteers come to just chat and enjoy the company and the bush setting, or to help out with the organisation and administration of events.

 Just starting?
 Clubs provide newcomer instruction at every event, and most orienteers will eagerly offer advice and helpful hints.
 On the course in the bush, if you’re geographically embarrassed, you can ask someone to tell you where you are on the map, but it is considered poor form to ask where the next control is located, or to give away a control’s location unnecessarily.
 Newcomers and younger children often prefer to go around in groups.
 Coaching is offered at all levels – just ask someone at the Eureka tent at most events!

 Costs?
 Entry fees vary from event to event, but for local events expect to pay about $5.00 per map, regardless of the size of group.
 At state events – foot-o or mountain bike-o – the cost is from $10 to $25 for members with a $5 to $10 levy for non-members.
 This may sound expensive but it is cheaper than a ticket to the footy or tennis, and think of the exercise value-for-money!
 Consider also that orienteering is unlike many other team-based sports, where not everyone who joins a club and wants to play, actually gets selected to play.
-In orienteering, everyone who wants to participate does so to the same extent, with an equal opportunity for success to every other participant.
-The entry costs mostly pay a return on the large investment made in making the detailed event map, which can require hundreds of hours of fieldwork and complex digital cartography performed by highly-experienced orienteering mapping experts.
+In orienteering, everyone who wants to participate does so, to their chosen extent, with an equal opportunity for success to every other participant.
+The entry costs mostly pay a return on the large investment made in making the detailed event map, which can require hundreds of hours of fieldwork and complex digital cartography, performed by highly-experienced orienteering mapping experts.

 Getting there?
 You normally have to travel by car to events, but orienteers regard this as a Sunday drive with a goal.
 Most events are within 75 minutes drive of suburban Melbourne.
 Occasionally, more distant events are held, such as around Bendigo, Beechworth and Albury/Wodonga – these usually involve more than one event held across a weekend, to get the most out of the longer travel distances.

 What is the VOA?
 OA?
 IOF?
 The Victorian Orienteering Association Inc (VOA), better known as Orienteering Victoria (OVic), is the state body responsible for the overall organisation and standards for the sport in Victoria.
 Although non-members may compete at any event, they are not eligible for state or national awards.
 Orienteering Australia (OA) is responsible for overall control of the sport in all states and territories, and carries a substantial Public Liability insurance cover on behalf of all clubs and officials.
-The International Orienteering Federation (IOF) is the head governing body of the sport worldwide, and is responsible for promoting orienteering in more that 70 countries on all continents around the world!
+The International Orienteering Federation (IOF) is the head governing body of the sport worldwide, and is responsible for promoting orienteering in more than 70 countries on all continents around the world!
 The IOF also sanctions World-Ranking events for elite competitors, such as the World Orienteering Championships in the various disciplines, and is responsible for maintaining the international technical rules for competition and mapping.